About Me

 • designed state-of-the-art indexing and compression algorithms (see Wikipedia page).

-• serial inventor, with 9 granted and 6 pending patents, AI, compression, indexing and networking.
+• serial inventor, with 12 granted and 3 pending patents in AI/ML, compression, indexing and networking.

 • 20+ published papers in top conferences in Artificial Intelligence (ACL, IJCAI, EMNLP), databases (VLDB), networking (CCR, IMC).